IB Middle Years Programme

 Diploma Programme (DP) Starting September 2018

-The Chalfonts Independent Grammar School is a candidate* school for the International Baccalaureate (IB) Diploma Programme and pursuing authorization as an IB World School.
+The Chalfonts Independent Grammar School is a fully accredited International Baccalaureate (IB) World School foffering the IB Diploma Programme (DP).

 The IB DP aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.

 It is an Ofqual recognised alternative to A-Levels, with a broader number of subjects making it a favourite of Admissions Officers at top Universities around the world.

 - Are more than twice as likely to enroll at one of the UK’s top 20 universities.

 - Are nearly twice as likely to succeed in application for courses in Medicine and Dentistry.